 There were still plenty of moments when the conversation had to pause because we were distracted by caring for our little ones – but the general train of thought wasn’t lost.
 Rather than an insubstantial conversation where we flit here, there and everywhere, it actually felt complete.
 And it was edifying.

 I went away from that lunch time elated!
 Hooray!
 I’m still capable of chatting about spiritual things.
-Not only that, but I was thrilled about what it demonstrated to Reuben.
+Not only that, but I was thrilled about what it demonstrated to my little boy.

-Quite often my “spiritual times” are when I can get a bit of peace and quiet from Reu.
-When he’s at the children’s group at church and I can engage with the Bible talk, when I’m reading the Bible with someone during Reuben’s nap time, or when he’s in bed and I can be a part of our mid-week Bible study etc. But this time I was engaging in gospel thought and conversation in front of Reuben, despite Reuben, alongside Reuben.
+Quite often my “spiritual times” are when I can get a bit of peace and quiet from my son.
+When he’s at the children’s group at church and I can engage with the Bible talk, when I’m reading the Bible with someone during his nap time, or when he’s in bed and I can be a part of our mid-week Bible study.
+But this time I was engaging in gospel thought and conversation in front of my son, despite of my son, alongside my son.
 What an exciting thought!

 I’d like my parenting to be more like this.
-I want Reu to hear me chatting about Jesus in ordinary life – in the middle of a messy yogurt-smeared lunch.
+I want our children to hear me chatting about Jesus in ordinary life – in the middle of a messy yogurt-smeared lunch.
 I think this kind of thing is maybe what God had in mind when he said this:

 “And these words that I command you today shall be on your heart.
 You shall teach them diligently to your children, and shall talk of them when you sit in your house, and when you walk by the way, and when you lie down, and when you rise.”

-So from now on, if you’re hanging out with Reu and I, you might just hear me ask the question, “How can I be praying for you?”
+So from now on, if you’re hanging out with me and my boy, you might just hear me ask the question, “How can I be praying for you?”
 As far as questions go, it’s a pretty good one.